 It is very cheap to make bread and butter pudding and this easy recipe is very suitable for a beginner to try out - even a child could make bread and butter pudding.

-It Only Takes Five Minutes to Make Bread and Butter Pudding
+It Only Takes 5 Minutes To Make Bread And Butter Pudding

 Ingredients for Bread and Butter Pudding